saul/fsharp-type-safety-talk/slides.md

 ---

 template: agenda
-class: agenda, agenda-4
+class: agenda-4

 ---

-# Why GADTs?
+# What the GADT?

 Typically used to represent _domain-specific languages_ (DSLs).